 UGC NET Eligibility

-The basic eligibility criteria that the candidates must fulfill in order to be eligible for UGC NET include:
+The basic eligibility criteria that the candidates must fulfil in order to be eligible for UGC NET include:

 - Candidates are required to secure at least 55% marks in their post-graduation.